 Biotext is joining forces with Macquarie University’s Department of Linguistics and software company VisibleThread to research the ‘readability’ standards used in government health information, to ensure that the standards meet the needs of all audiences.

-‘At the moment, the Australian Government Department of Health aims to achieve a readability level of US Grade 8.
-This means that the information is written so that someone in Grade 8 could read and understand it’, Biotext Managing Director Dr Richard Stanford says.
+‘The Australian Government Department of Health currently aims to achieve a readability level of US Grade 8.
+This means the information is written so that someone in Grade 8 could read and understand it’, Biotext Managing Director Dr Richard Stanford says.

 ‘In our work, we have found that readability is not just about reading level, but also about the connection between the author and the audience, and the effectiveness of the structure, language and flow of information.’